- Cyber

 Gabriel:

-Beyond the badge itself — which is actually meaningful evidence — I'd look at threats prevented per intrusion attempt.
-Every time a phishing email is caught, every time a user tries to access a file they shouldn't and gets blocked — that's proof your controls are working.
-It's hard to measure what you've stopped, but when you can demonstrate it, that's your strongest signal.
+Beyond the badge itself which is obvious evidence, I'd maybe look at threats prevented per intrusion attempt.
+Every time a phishing email is reported, every time a user tries to access a file they shouldn't and IT gets notified.
+All of that's proof your controls are working.
+It's hard to measure what you've stopped, but when you can demonstrate it, that's your strongest sign.

 What about leadership?
 Does buy-in at the top actually matter?